softlayer/jumpgate/get-started.md

 Some drivers may require additional configuration via a `driver.conf` file.
 Consult your driver's documentation to determine if this is necessary.

+## Start the server
+Jumpgate provides a WSGI-compatible interface so any web server which supports WSGI can be used including nginx, Apache, gunicorn, uwsgi, etc. The server we've been using to test with is gunicorn.
+An example command to get started is located in `test_server.sh`.
+This requires gunicorn to be installed to run.

+{% highlight bash %}
+$ ./test_server.sh
+{% endhighlight %}

 # Developer Guide

 Our [Developer Guide]({{ page.baseurl }}developer-guide) provides an overview for configuring, deploying, and supporting Jumpgate.
 It's an extremely valuable resource if you're interested in creating a new driver.